How Do You Know If You’re In a Toxic Relationship?

 Take the Core Values Quiz to learn about where you stand in your relationship core, as well as the four others.

-If they are falling in the lower numbers, like 1-3, in the majority of their cores, then you’re gonna need to remove them from your immediate life so their toxicity and negative momentum don’t continue to affect you.
+Suppose they are falling in the lower numbers, like 1-3, in the majority of their cores.
+In that case, you’ll need to remove them from your immediate life so their toxicity and negative momentum don’t continue to affect you.

 If you are looking to find others that have growth-owner mindsets and have high rankings in their cores, feel free to check out our Instagram page and our FB Group page.